 The provisional patent was refiled with slightly modified language in September of 2003.
 It was granted under the name Method and apparatus for characterizing documents based on clusters of related words.
 One of the major changes was the removal of references to the system as “PHIL.”

 I wrote about that patent back in January, before I began reading In the Plex and before I knew of the Google Code name PHIL, in the post Why a Search Engine Might Cluster Concepts to Improve Search Results.
 At the time, I hadn’t realized that not only is Google using the type of classification described in the patent to classify web pages for purposes of its Adsense program, but that they had been for years and years.

 We know that PHIL played an important and integral role in how Google classifies web pages to decide upon which ads to show on pages through Adsense.
 Some of the classifications provided as examples in the Categorizing objects patent include “sensitive” topics like the ones that I wrote about in my last post on How A Search Engine Might Classify Web Pages as Sensitive.

-PHIL classifies pages into different categories by learning about terms and concepts that co-occur upon pages, and clustering similar pages together.
-Google’s Phrase-Based Indexing also focuses upon identifying good phrases and co-occurrence of terms on pages, but using a different system, and focusing more upon ranking web pages.
-There have been two generations of Phrase Based Indexing patents, with the second group focusing upon implementing the system in a large scale indexing system, so there’s a possibility that it plays a similar role to PHIL on the web search side.
+PHIL (Probabilistic Hierarchical Inferential Learner) classifies pages into different categories by learning about terms and concepts that co-occur upon pages, and clustering similar pages together.
+Google’s Phrase-Based Indexing also focuses upon identifying good phrases and co-occurrence of terms on pages, but using a different system, and focusing more on ranking web pages.
+There have been two generations of Phrase-Based Indexing patents.
+The second group focuses upon implementing the system in a large-scale indexing system, so there’s a possibility that it plays a similar role to PHIL on the web search side.

 There is the possibility that the kind of taxonomy that PHIL places pages and sites within could be used in combination with other types of document classification systems, perhaps even one such as Panda, so that sites that cover similar types of topics might be compared against one another.